AustinTSchaffer/Notebook/OMSCS/Courses/NS/L02 - Relevant Concepts From Graph Theory.md

 ## Walks, Paths, and Cycles
 > How can we efficiently count the number of walks of length k between nodes s and t?

+A walk in a graph is a sequence of successive edge that starts at some node $S$ and ends at some node $T$.
+A walk may visit the same node more than once.

+A path is a walk where intermediate nodes are not visited more than once.

+A cycle is a path that stars and ends on the same node.

 The number of walks of length $k$ from node $s$ to node $t$ can be retrieved by raising the network's adjacency matrix to the $k$-th power, then grabbing element $(s,t)$: $A^k_{s,t}$.

 For $k=1$, the number of walks is either 1 or 0, depending on whether the nodes are directly connected or not.